McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

 ---

+## 5.2.0

+- **Change**: If you've set `collapsibleMenu = true` in your `config.toml`, the menu will be expanded if a search term is found in a collapsed submenu.
+The menu will return to its initial collapse state once the search term does not match any submenus.

 ## 5.1.0

 - **Change**: Because the print preview URLs were non deterministic for normal pages in comparison to page bundles, this is now changed.
 Each print preview is now accessible by adding a `index.print.html` to the default URL.